 You Stay Within Your Comfort Zone

-Travel is all about exploring the new and different so we encourage you to get out of your comfort zone as often as possible, So, if you happen to see something you’re not used to when you travel to Mexico -- be chapulines aka grasshoppers on tacos or the milky fermented drink that is pulque -- we say don’t knock it but rather try it!
+Travel is all about exploring the new and different so we encourage you to get out of your comfort zone as often as possible.
+If you happen to see something you’re not used to when you travel to Mexico -- be it chapulines (aka grasshoppers) on tacos or the milky fermented drink that is pulque -- we say don’t knock it but rather try it!

 You Don’t Try To Speak Spanish

-If you’re going to travel all the way to Mexico you might as well attempt to speak some Spanish.
-Even if your language skills are limited, locals will appreciate your efforts to speak the language.
-There is, however, a caveat: if you’re staying at a resort, the employees likely speak near-perfect English so it may be impossible to speak Spanish.
+If you’re going to travel all the way to Mexico, you might as well attempt to speak some Spanish -- even if your language skills are limited, locals will appreciate your efforts to speak the language.
+There is, however, a caveat: if you’re staying at a resort, the employees likely speak near-perfect English so it may be a moot point trying to speak Spanish.